anaandresarroyo/Python-PlaySplendor/README.md

-# Splendor Board Game
+# Play the Splendor board game in Python

-Uncompleted project.
+Work in progress.

 Aims:
 1) Recreate the board game Splendor.